 Wet the edges again and pinch to seal.
 The trick to wrapping wontons is to not pack them too much, make a triangle and pull ends somewhat together so that there’s a flap when done.

 There’s no need to get too picky about perfect wrapping, as most will lose shape a bit in cooking.

 Just make sure they are well-sealed so the filling doesn’t come out.
 I’d suggest you avoid shaping them like a money bag, or else the big wad of wonton wrapper pinched together won’t cook evenly.

 Just have fun with it, and find your own groove.
-Don’t stress too much about it, just have fun and find your own groove.
-This step isn’t a huge ordeal either, assembling the wontons is actually a quick process.
+Don’t stress too much about it, it’s a simple recipe that you’ll get the hang of in no time.
+This step isn’t a huge ordeal either, wrapped wontons is actually a quick process.

 There really is something special about a nice soup on a chilly day.
 It’s always a bonus if it’s a flavourful homemade soup that warms you from the inside, out.
-That is exactly what this Wonton Soup provides.
+It’s a total comfort food on busy nights to a great lunch.
+That is exactly what this easy Wonton Soup provides.

-So, have I convinced you to try and make your own homemade and EASY Wonton Soup?
+So, have I convinced you to try and make your own homemade and EASY Wonton Soup recipe?
 Go ahead, I’m sure you’ll be so impressed that you did!